hkadam/zipcode/README.md

 ##### My approach:
-I am using [siteprism][1] A Capybara Page Object Model DSL for automated acceptance testing.Added are two specs with positive and negative scenarios in features under spec folder.The pages folder has home page and preference pages which have the methods used in feature specs.
+I am using [siteprism][1] a Capybara Page Object Model DSL for automated acceptance testing.Added are two specs with positive and negative scenarios in features under spec folder.The pages folder has home page and preference pages which have the methods used in feature specs.
 The home page object provides encapsulation so any modifications to the homepage will only require a change in page objects.